carla-simulator/scenario_runner/Docs/list_of_scenarios.md

 In this scenario vehicle is passing another vehicle in a rural area, in daylight, under clear weather conditions, at a non-junction and encroaches into another vehicle traveling in the opposite direction.

+### OtherLeadingVehicle
+The scenario realizes a common driving behavior, in which the user-controlled ego vehicle follows a leading car driving down a given road.
+At some point the leading car has to decelerate.
+The ego vehicle has to react accordingly by changing lane to avoid a collision and follow the leading car in other lane.
+The scenario ends via timeout, or if the ego vehicle drives certain distance.